git-workshop/flow/README.md

 # flow
 Test repository for Git workshop

-User1 is a good developer
+User2 is the best developer